genoassist/genoassist/README.md

 [Tayab Soomro](https://github.com/tayabsoomro)
 [Flaviu Vadan](https://github.com/flaviuvadan)

+NOTE: Although we are not currently looking for active maintainers, you are welcome to contribute by creating a pull request, which solves current [issues](https://github.com/genomagic/genomagic.git), or even suggest new features.

 ## 6. Feedback and bug reports

 Submit feedback and bug reports by using the Issues section of the repository.